Interesting and Fun Facts About Squirrels You Need to Know

 Squirrels can eat a variety of foods, including fruits, nuts, seeds, and insects.
 They need a balanced diet.
 However, they should avoid foods that are toxic to them, such as chocolate, caffeine, and anything containing high levels of sugar or salt.

 Squirrels can efficiently adapt to urban environments and gradually lose their inherent fear of humans.
 This is due to the reliable source of food and shelter provided by urban areas.
-They can thrive in human environments and may even become too bold in their search for food.

 The earliest known squirrel fossils dating back to 40-35 million years ago are similar to modern flying squirrels.
 Their ancestors, small tree-dwelling mammals from the time of the dinosaurs, evolved into the diverse group of squirrel species we see today.

 Squirrels have been the cause of many power outages.
 They can cause electrical disruptions by chewing through wires, which is not only damaging to the electrical system but also a risk of electrocution for the squirrels.
-Companies try to prevent this by installing protective coverings, but disruptions can still happen.

 Show more